Some 200,000 animals trapped in Suez canal likely to die

 Meanwhile, Păun explained to EUobserver that even with the 25 percent buffer, these ships would now run out of animal feed long before they arrive in port.

 "A ship that left Romania on 16 March was scheduled to arrive in Jordan on 23 March, but instead it would now reach port on 1 April at the earliest.
 That is a nine-day delay.
-Even if the ship had the required 25 percent additional animal fee, it would only have lasted for 1.5 days", he said.
+Even if the ship had the required 25 percent additional animal feed, it would only have lasted for 1.5 days", he said.

 The 'ANSVSA', the Romanian authority in charge of live-animal exports issued a press release two days ago saying that after reaching out to those in charge on board the ships, there is enough food and water to last a few days.